Soluxio solar light poles on the renovated N211 provincial road

 Yesterday, the N211 provincial road near The Hague (the Netherlands) had its grand re-opening after the recent renovation works.
 While making the plans for the renovation of the N211 provincial road, the Province of South-Holland set the ambitious goal to make the N211 completely carbon neutral.
 To reach this goal, a collaboration was set up between several parties, including the Province, construction company BAM and FlexSol Solutions.
-When you now drive this road, for a moment you will feel like you are in the future.
+When you now drive this road and drive past the Soluxio solar light poles, for a moment you will feel like you are in the future.
 Nothing less is true; the N211 is the new reality, in the present and the future.

 Soluxio solar streetlighting

 One of the applied innovations on this road is FlexSol’s Soluxio solar streetlight.
 All solar light poles in this project are grid-connected.
 This means that the renewable solar energy that is generated by the cylindrical solar modules is fed back into the grid.
 The light pole feeds energy into the electricity grid during daytime and withdraws it again during the night to light the road.
 Besides that, the light pole is made from easily recyclable materials.

 The installed Soluxio light poles have one more interesting feature: the solar light poles are the first crash-friendly solar light poles in the world, with a 100NE3 rating.
 These poles are manufactured by our world-class partner Nedal.
 The crash-friendly design results in a reduced chance of injuries after a collision with the light pole.